notiz-dev/notiz/content/blog/build-and-publish-your-first-github-action.md

 Next, the fun part! 🙋

-Implement your own Typescript code in `src/index.ts`.
+Implement your own TypeScript code in `src/index.ts`.
 Just remember to update the `action.yml` and the test workflow `.github/workflows/test.yml` before pushing your changes.
 You can obviously do everything you want here.
 Feel free to install other libraries via npm.

-To build changes to your Typescript code run:
+To build changes to your TypeScript code run:

 <div shortcode="code" tabs="BASH">